Middlesex, New Jersey: Roads and highways

 New Jersey Route 28 is the main highway passing through Middlesex.
 Route 28 provides access to Interstate 287; U.S. Route 22 lies just north of the borough.

 Public transportation

 NJ Transit provides service to and from the Port Authority Bus Terminal in Midtown Manhattan on the 114 route and to Newark on the 65 and 66 routes.
+Historically there was a railroad station in the Lincoln neighborhood, whose is marked by a public park with a statue of Abraham Lincoln at its center.

 Notable people

 People who were born in, residents of, or otherwise closely associated with Middlesex include: